Author: kenny

 California Fishing License

-A California fishing license is required for all anglers 16 and older.
+A California fishing license is required for anyone 16 and older.
+Resident annual runs about $56; non-resident annual about $150; 1-day and 2-day non-resident licenses available at reasonable cost for travelers.
 Available online at wildlife.ca.gov or at sporting goods stores.
-Wild trout streams have additional special regulations — always check before fishing.

 When to Fish California